Sewing collars & leashes with an LK-1900BN bartacking machine

 I installed a SNU-21 lamp each side of the machine:

 The SNU-21 barely reaches on the left.
 The longer -26 might be a better choice.
 (Not just for the length, but the hood is a little smaller.
 The -21's hood feels a little in the way.
 If I did this again, I would start with -26 on both sides.
-The bulbs would be the same 40W-equiv brightness, just the smaller A-19 in a smaller hood.
-I think smaller hoods would fit better.
-But, it's important not to use the same A-21 bulb.
+The bulbs would be the same 40W-equiv brightness, but the smaller A-19 in a smaller hood.
+I think smaller hoods would fit that workspace better.
+But, it's important not to use the A-21 bulb.
 It will protrude a little.
 To the extent you can see that protrusion, it will be glaring.).

 It's important to note that the machine may have to lay on its left side for service someday (warning: requires two people to safely tilt over).
 That lamp should be installed so it doesn't interfere with that.
 I.e, my table is only 36" wide.
 If the machine head tilted over, it would extend to the left edge of the table.
 I can' mount a lamp on that edge (except perhaps at the rear corner).
 For me, mounting the light directly behind the machine worked well.
 The light can bend straight up to allow the machine to lay on its side.